-My Ex is a slob and it’s driving me crazy
+My co-parent is a slob and it’s driving me crazy

 COPARENTING AFTER DIVORCE AND DEALING WITH DIFFERENCES INVOLVES KNOWING WHEN TO HOLD FIRM AND WHEN TO STOP SWEATING THE SMALL STUFF.